pedaling/react-native-in-app-purchase/README.md

 </manifest>
 ```

-Create your app in the Google Play Console, and add your product in the In-App Products section.
+Create your app in the Google Play Console, and add product in the In-App Products section.
 Make sure set the product status to **active** so that you can view or purchase it.

 [![link config](docs/android_1.png)](docs/android_1.png?raw=true)

-Note that testing Android in-app billing is possible only after uploading your APK to Alpha release or above.
+Note that testing Android In-App Billing is only possible after uploading your APK to Alpha release or above.

 ### iOS